5 nights starting from

 Hosted and led by local resident, archaeologist and author Elena Sintes Olives, who has worked on many of the excavations

 Visiting a host of archaeological sites throughout Menorca with Elena Sintes Olives, who has worked on many of the sites personally.
 Menorca boasts some of the best archaeology in Europe with some 1,574 sites throughout the island.
 Of particular interest are the distinctive “Talayotic” villages dating back to the Iron Age from the end of the second millennium BC, often including distinctive “talayots” which were thought to be defensive and lookout towers.
-This wonderful new tour takes you to some of the best, as well as more recent sites that reflect periods of Roman and British occupation.
-A delightful climate and an historic old town as our base adds to the pleasure.
+This wonderful tour takes you to some of the best, as well as more recent sites that reflect periods of Roman and British occupation.
+A delightful climate and the village of Es Castell and the town of Ciutadella adds to the pleasure.

-Day 6: Cap des Port, Tower of Fornells, Sa Nitja, el Toro Mountain and stone quarry of Santa Ponça before return flight to London Gatwick
+Day 6: Cala Morell, village of Torrellafuda, El Toro Mountain, Cape of Cavalleria and stone quarry of Santa Ponça before return flight to London Gatwick

 NB: Exact order of excursions may vary according to local conditions and tour manager's discretion.

 Please note the maximum group size on this tour is 24 passengers.

 Please note: The itinerary will include some walking, occasionally rough, in order to fully experience the historic sites.
 Decent footwear is essential.
 Please note nothing too strenuous will be undertaken however, walking shoes with ankle support and sturdy soles are highly recommended.